leonardodls/product-introduction-financial-accounting/assets/public/Chapter_1_Introduction_to_business_and_accounting_concepts/05_AccountingTransactionsGrid.md

  {"type":"assessment","options":{"id":"Chapter_1_Introduction/AccountingTransactionsGrid/test-Emded_01","data":{}}}
 ```

-1. Complete the accounting transactions grid for the following transactions related to sales to customers
+1. Complete the accounting transactions grid for the following transactions related to sales to customers.

 ```
 [cosmatt-widget]